a-sumo/hyperstep/README.md

 However, this approach imposes the setup of a simulation environment and the refinement of algorithms that recover semantically relevant physical properties from sounds.

-The former is something I'm currently working on.
-Feel free to contact me at armandsumo@gmail.com to discuss this and more!

-For the latter, I prefer to wait [[2](#pick-problems)] for the research area to be sufficiently mature.
 <a id="animacy">

   [1][Yuri Broze.
 Animacy, Anthropomimesis, and Musical Line(2013)](https://etd.ohiolink.edu/apexprod/rws_etd/send_file/send?accession=osu1367425698)